Inspecting time sync settings

 Note

-1. Check the status of systemd-timesyncd daemon.
+1. Check the status of the systemd-timesyncd daemon.

 root@ubuntu1804:~# systemctl is-enabled systemd-timesyncd.service